How to clear the clutter in your kitchen

 Larder cupboards are another saviour of the small kitchen.
 Available in a range of heights, widths and depths, there is a solution for pretty much any sized kitchen.
 One of the big advantages of larders is that the internal layout can be tailored to what is being stored thanks to adjustable shelves and drawers.
 A pull-out larder is particularly useful.
 When opened, a wire rack of shelves slides out to reveal the complete contents of the larder.

 A solid bank of wall units can sometimes make a small kitchen look and feel even smaller.
 Swapping out a couple of wall units for shelves is a smart way of opening up the kitchen.
-If your client doesn’t like the look of open storage, glass-panelled cabinet doors provide the benefits of a standard cabinet whilst maintaining the open design.
+If you don’t like the idea of open storage, glass-panelled cabinet doors provide the look while still keeping the contents free of dust.

-If you have the space, a breakfast cupboard provides a dedicated place to keep morning essentials such as the toaster, coffee machine and juicer.
+If you have the space, a breakfast cupboard (such as Ledbury Studio’s Housekeeper’s Cupboard, above) provides a dedicated place to keep morning essentials such as the toaster, coffee machine and juicer.
 When breakfast is over, simply shut the doors!